-Crossword Cybersecurity plc (the “Company”) is a company incorporated on 6 March 2014 in the United Kingdom under the Companies Act 2006.
-The Company is the parent company of the Crossword group of Companies focusing on the cybersecurity sector.
-The principle activities are the development and commercialisation of university research-based cyber security related software and cybersecurity consulting.
+Crossword Cybersecurity plc (the “Company”) is a Company incorporated on 6 March 2014 in England and Wales under the Companies Act 2006.
+The Company is the parent company of the Crossword Group of Companies focusing on the cybersecurity sector.
+The principal activities are the development and commercialisation of university research-based cyber security related software and cybersecurity consulting.

 The principal accounting policies applied in the preparation of the financial information are set out below.
 These policies have been consistently applied to all the periods presented, unless otherwise stated.

 The financial information has been prepared in accordance with the requirements of the London Stock Exchange plc AIM Rules for Companies and in accordance with International Financial Reporting Standards as adopted in the United Kingdom (“UK adopted IFRS”) and those parts of the Companies Act 2006 applicable to companies reporting in accordance with UK adopted IFRS.

 The financial information has been prepared on the historical cost basis.
 The preparation of financial information in conformity with UK adopted IFRS requires the use of certain critical accounting estimates.
 It also requires management to exercise its judgement in the process of applying the Group’s accounting policies.
 Changes in assumptions may have a significant impact on the financial information in the year the assumptions changed.
 Management believes that the underlying assumptions are appropriate.
 The areas involving a higher degree of judgement or complexity, or areas where assumptions and estimates are significant to the financial information are disclosed in note 1.21.